-- ‘Adult with care or support needs’ which are individuals aged over 18 years old who has been assessed as meeting the current NPT CBC eligibility criteria for Community Care Services and requires help or support because of physical or sensory disability or learning disability or frailty as a result of age or mental illness.
+- ‘Adult with care and support needs’ – this means an individual over 18 years old who has been assessed as meeting the current NPTCBC eligibility criteria for Community Care services and requires help or support because of physical or sensory disability or learning disability or frailty as a result of age or mental illness.

 Short breaks are provided with the aim of enhancing and developing the quality of life of a person who has support needs and their carer (where there is one), and to support their relationship.
 A short break for a person who does not have a carer will be offered to meet outcomes which have been noted in the person’s care plan.